public-awesome/launchpad/packages/minters/README.md

-# Vending Minter Types
+# Common Minter Types

-Common types needed for the minter factory.
+Common types needed for the minters and minter factories.

-Add new minter instantiation and parameter messages should be added here.